 The latter two of those pictures starred screen icon Jean-Paul Belmondo, who also headlines Kino’s releases of the (respectively) spy and cop thrillers Le Professionnel (1981) and The Outsider (1983).

 In 1969, Robert Downey, Sr. (yes, Iron Man’s father) confounded the world with Putney Swope, a raucously surreal counterculture satire of the advertising industry, race relations, national politics, and just about anything else you can think of.
-This movie is almost indescribably crazy.
-Although last year’s Sorry to Bother You owes it a clear debt, even that barely approaches its wild insanity.
+Last year’s Sorry to Bother You owes it a clear debt.
 Vinegar Syndrome brings a recent restoration of the film to Blu-ray.

 In what sounds like an appropriate pairing, Vinegar Syndrome also provides the home video debut of another surreal and experimental satire, Taking Tiger Mountain (begun in 1974 with one director, completed in 1983 by another).
 Based on a short story by William S. Burroughs and set in a dystopian future, Bill Paxton made his acting debut as a World War III draft dodger brainwashed to assassinate a Welsh politician.
 The Blu-ray contains both the 1983 cut as well as a new re-edit from one of the directors.

 Finally, Arrow Video tunes into FM, the 1978 disc jockey comedy with Cleavon Little, Martin Mull, and Eileen Brennan, among others.